 7. LA CASTELA

 La Castela brings a different touch to the tapas scene in Madrid.
-If you are looking for a unique tapas experience this is where you should come.
-The place was first opened as a tavern in 1929 and turned into few other establishments by time.
-La Castela in unlike other tapas places, here the portions are big, the seafood is fresh and they care about using high-quality ingredients.
-You can see that place is pretty busy around dinner time and this explains why.
-Plus, the bar was one of the few selected places for Michelin’s Bib Gourmand choices for 2018.
+If you are looking for a unique tapas experience this is where you should go!
+La Castela in unlike other tapas places, the portions are big, the seafood is fresh and they care about using high-quality ingredients.
+The place is pretty busy around dinner time and the food is why.
+Plus, their bar was one of the few selected places for Michelin’s Bib Gourmand choices for 2018.

 Address: Calle Doctor Castelo, 22